-Health care partner Timothy McCrystal and associates Mira Burghardt and Sarah Ferranti examine the impact of Omnicare’s November 2009 $98 million settlement of several claims under the federal anti-kickback statute and the False Claims Act in the August 2010 issue of Provider magazine.
+Health care partner Timothy McCrystal and associate Mira Burghardt examine the impact of Omnicare’s November 2009 $98 million settlement of several claims under the federal anti-kickback statute and the False Claims Act in the August 2010 issue of Provider magazine.
 Omnicare is the nation’s largest long-term care pharmacy provider.

 In the article, "Buyer Beware," the authors point out that the government oversight and enforcement that typically follow such high-profile settlements will alter the consulting relationships between long-term care facilities and pharmacy providers in the near future.